JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 <td>

-__Build Step__
+__Build step__

 </td>

 <td>

 A task to be executed.
-Each build step is represented by a [build runner](build-runner.md) providing integration with a specific build tool (like Ant, Gradle, MSBuild, etc), a testing framework (e.g. NUnit), or a code analysis engine.
+Each build step is represented by a [build runner](build-runner.md) providing integration with a specific build tool (like Ant, Gradle, MSBuild, and so on), a testing framework (for example, NUnit), or a code analysis engine.
 Thus, in a single build you can have several steps and sequentially invoke test tools, code coverage, and, for instance, compile your project.

 </td></tr><tr>

 <td>

-__Build Trigger__
+__Build trigger__

 </td>